Tylerr198/Tylerr198/README.md

+## ✋Hey there
-## Hey I'm Tyler, a recent grad in computer science @ BU
+I'm a recent graduate from BU in computer science </br>
+Welcome to my github!

 <!--